pulp/pulpproject.org/content-plugins.md

 * The ISO content support found in the Pulp 2 RPM plugin is now provided by the File plugin.
 * The Docker plugin in Pulp 2 has been replaced by the Container plugin.
-* Currently, there are no Pulp 3 plugins for Puppet and OSTree content.
+* Currently, there is no Pulp 3 plugin for Puppet content.

 ## Pulp 3 CLI Coverage